-Our College Major Quiz is adapted from one of the most widely researched and respected vocational theories, the Holland Career Interest RIASEC Themes.
+The College Major Quiz - Career Interest Test is adapted from one of the most widely researched and respected vocational theories, the Holland Career Interest RIASEC Themes.

 Used by high school guidance counselors and college career centers, this model identifies work preferences and sorts them into 6 work personality types, often called interest codes, and abbreviated by the first letter of each, or R-I-A-S-E-C, that can be used to suggest college majors, and career preferences.